Actindo-AG/Documentation/Core1Platform/UsingCore1/02_EditProfileSettings.md

    Your data are changed and transferred to all other sandboxes or main accounts in which your username exists.

 ## Change password

-Depending on the user settings, it is possible to change the password for all sandboxes and the main account at the same time.
+ You can change the password for all sandboxes and the main account at the same time.
-Note, that your global user settings, edited by an administrator, may specify that you are not allowed to change your password.
-Contact your administrator, if you need to change your password for data security reasons.

 #### Prerequisites